Synerty/peek-mobile-theme/docs/generic_sections/navigation_section/navigation_section.rst

 Navigation Section
 ==================

-Navigation Section is dynamic and exists if required by the plugin.

-The contents of the Navigation Section is constructed from the plugin.

-The Navigation Section is located below the :ref:`title_section`, above the screen.
+The Navigation Section is positioned below the :ref:`title_bar`, above the plugin screen and contains buttons that route to other screens or toggle the data presented.

+The sample below shows an example of breadcrumbs navigation (left) and forward / next and back / previous buttons (right).

 .. image:: ./navigation_section.web.jpg
    :align: center

+The Navigation Section serves as primary navigation routes for the active plugin.

+If a Navigation Section is required it is constructed by the plugin screen.

+Navigation Types:

+*  Breadcrumbs
+*  Pagination
+*  forward and / or back, next and / or previous

 The buttons remain a fixed size throughout a responsive lifecycle.
 The buttons are sized around the text they contain.

-.. note:: The buttons require a different theme to the :ref:`title_bar`.
+.. note:: The buttons require a different theme to the :ref:`title_bar` and generic peek theme buttons.

 Classes